 Obviously the best pie on the planet is of the apple pie variety.
 (Don’t you dare fight me on that, pumpkin pie!)
 Today we’re jazzing up traditional apple pie by adding all sorts of fun like tart cranberries and the smooth & sweet flavor of almond.

 This is a mega festive and indulgent pie recipe and I’ve been dying to share it with you since I first made it back in JULY.

 Today’s recipe is a lot like my apple cranberry pie.
 I’m not trying to pick faves or anything, but today’s version totally ROCKS.

 We’re doing things a little differently this year.
-First, there’s more apples and a little less cranberry.
+First, there’s more apples and fewer cranberries.
 Cranberry simply adds a POP of color and burst of freshness, rather than taking over the pie’s flavor.
 We want to concentrate on the almond.
 Which brings me to…

 1 Very Special Ingredient!